 According to the famed Mayo Clinic, doctors believe post-concussion syndrome may result from structural changes to the brain stemming from the initial traumatic brain injury.

+Activities that could cause jostling of the brain while it is healing can cause you to re-injure yourself, with potentially catastrophic consequences.
 A subsequent injury could cause more severe damage to the brain, including bleeding, swelling, and tissue death.
 This may lead to a host of worsening symptoms, including more-severe occurrences of symptoms you have already experienced, or the emergence of new and debilitating symptoms.

-Suffering one or more concussions can also put you at risk of developing long term health complications.
-Doctors believe a strong link exists between concussions and the newly-recognized brain disease chronic traumatic encephalopathy (CTE).
+Suffering one or more concussions can also put you at risk of developing long-term health complications.
+Doctors believe a strong link exists between concussions and the newly recognized brain disease chronic traumatic encephalopathy (CTE).

 Doctors believe repeated trauma to the brain causes the brain tissue to degenerate and build up tau—a protein—in excessive quantities, resulting in severe physical, cognitive, and emotional deficits.
 However, medical understanding of CTE is still incomplete, such as why CTE develops in some people who have a history of multiple concussions, but not others.

-Symptoms of CTE can include:
+Symptoms of CTE in concussion patients can include: